jonmartin721/devwatch-github/README.md

 - **API-Only Communication** - The extension only communicates with GitHub's official API
 - **No Third Parties** - No data is sent to external servers or analytics services
 - **Minimal Permissions** - Token is used exclusively for fetching repository activity
-- **Open Source** - Full transparency - you can review the entire codebase
+- **Open Source** - Full transparency - you can review the entire codebase and suggest changes, and raise/fix issues if you see them

 ## 📊 Rate Limiting

-GitHub's API has generous rate limits that this extension respects:
+GitHub's API has very relaxed rate limits that this extension benefits from and optimizes for:

 - **5,000 requests/hour** for authenticated users (compared to 60 for unauthenticated)
 - **Default interval**: 15 minutes (well within rate limits)
 - **Efficient checking**: Each repo typically uses 1-3 API requests per check
 - **Smart batching**: Groups requests to minimize API usage

 You can safely monitor dozens of repositories without approaching GitHub's limits.
+We do limit the maximum number of repositories to 50 to make sure you don't reach that limit however.

 ## 🛠️ Development